peteroupc/CBOR/docs/PeterO.DataUtilities.md

 Contains methods useful for reading and writing text strings.
 It is designed to have no dependencies other than the basic runtime class library.
 Many of these methods work with text encoded in UTF-8, an encoding form of the Unicode Standard which uses one byte to encode the most basic characters and two to four bytes to encode other characters.
 For example, the  `GetUtf8`  method converts a text string to an array of bytes in UTF-8.

 In C# and Java, text strings are represented as sequences of 16-bit values called  `char`  s.
 These sequences are well-formed under UTF-16, a 16-bit encoding form of Unicode, except if they contain unpaired surrogate code points.
-(A surrogate code point is used to encode supplementary characters, those with code points U + 10000 or higher, in UTF-16.
-A surrogate pair is a high surrogate, U + D800 to U + DBFF, followed by a low surrogate, U + DC00 to U + DFFF.
+(A surrogate code point is used to encode supplementary characters, those with code points U+10000 or higher, in UTF-16.
+A surrogate pair is a high surrogate, U+D800 to U+DBFF, followed by a low surrogate, U+DC00 to U+DFFF.
 An unpaired surrogate code point is a surrogate not appearing in a surrogate pair.)
-Many of the methods in this class allow setting the behavior to follow when unpaired surrogate code points are found in text strings, such as throwing an error or treating the unpaired surrogate as a replacement character (U + FFFD).
+Many of the methods in this class allow setting the behavior to follow when unpaired surrogate code points are found in text strings, such as throwing an error or treating the unpaired surrogate as a replacement character (U+FFFD).

 ### Member Summary
 * <code>[CodePointAt(string, int)](#CodePointAt_string_int)</code> - Gets the Unicode code point at the given index of the string.